 - Academician Elected : 27/09/2017

 Adesina combines traditional printmaking techniques with an innovative approach to subject matter.
 Drawing on a vast reserve of memories and imagined scenarios, Adesina has created a visual language laden with symbolism and incisive comment.
-Exhibition highlights include the expansive linocut The View after the Questions, in which an enormous baobab tree with a clock face on the trunk forms the centre of an extraordinary world in which Victorian lighthouses stand alongside skyscrapers.
+His DIploma Work, the expansive linocut The View after the Questions, depicts an enormous baobab tree with a clock face on the trunk forms the centre of an extraordinary world in which Victorian lighthouses stand alongside skyscrapers.
 In the foreground a Yemeni village is connected to the rest of the sprawling scene by bridges and a viaduct.
 In the swirling skies above, sharks and whales take flight, swept up in the turbulence.
 The natural and man-made combine in this awe-invoking scene, posing questions about the human footprint on the planet and the disjunction between human and natural history.

 Speaking about his work, Adesina has said: ‘I work in a very strange way.
 Every print, sculpture or painting owns a story; it is like reading a novel.
 There are different characters coming in at different chapters.
 I don’t find it interesting knowing where a piece of work is going to end before I begin.
 I can start on the earth and end on the moon.
 What I enjoy most includes not knowing what direction a piece of work is going.’